 FSV UK has one of the highest international mobility participation rates of all the faculties of Charles University.
 Each year we welcome around 500 exchange students from all over the world.

 The international mobility at the FSV UK is mainly based on the European Higher Education Area which is coordinated by the Bologna Process.
 Its most visible demonstration is the ERASMUS+ Programme.
-In 2014, 329 students traveled to partner universities abroad and 563 international students came to study at FSV UK within the framework of the ERASMUS+ Programme.
+In 2016, 283 students traveled to partner universities abroad and 376 international students came to study at FSV UK within the framework of the ERASMUS+ Programme and other programmes and agreements.
 Compared to the preceding years, the numbers of exchange students are continually rising.

 In addition to the ERASMUS+ Programme, FSV UK participates in other smaller international student exchange programmes, such as ERASMUS MUNDUS, CEEPUS or AKTION.